Biocartis Group NV: Biocartis Group NV: Disclosure of a transparency notification

 (Article 14, paragraph 1 of the Belgian Act of 2 May 2007 on disclosure of major shareholdings)

-Mechelen, Belgium, 9 January 2018 - Biocartis Group NV (the 'Company' or 'Biocartis'), an innovative molecular diagnostics company (Euronext Brussels: BCART), announces today in accordance with Article 14, paragraph 1 of the Belgian Act of 2 May 2007 on the disclosure of major shareholdings in issuers whose shares are admitted to trading (the 'Belgian Transparency Act'), that it received a transparency notification dated 4 January 2018 (the 'Notification'), indicating that the shareholding of the Flemish Region (through PMV-Tina Comm.VA and ParticipatieMaatschappij Vlaanderen NV) has decreased below the 5% notification threshold.
-It concerns a passive downward crossing of the 5% notification threshold.
+Mechelen, Belgium, 12 January 2018 - Biocartis Group NV (the 'Company' or 'Biocartis'), an innovative molecular diagnostics company (Euronext Brussels: BCART), announces today in accordance with Article 14, paragraph 1 of the Belgian Act of 2 May 2007 on the disclosure of major shareholdings in issuers whose shares are admitted to trading on a regulated market (the 'Belgian Transparency Act'), that it received a transparency notification dated 11 January 2018 (the 'Notification'), indicating that the shareholding of Hitachi Chemical Co., Ltd. has decreased below the 3% notification threshold.
+It concerns a passive downward crossing of the lowest notification threshold.

 The Notification contains the following information: